addyosmani/backbone-fundamentals/chapters/03-internals.md

 #### Creating new views

-Creating a new view is relatively straight-forward and similar to creating new models.
+Creating a new view is relatively straightforward and similar to creating new models.
 To create a new View, simply extend `Backbone.View`.
-We introduced the sample TodoView below in the previous chapter; now let's take a closer look at how it works.
+We introduced the sample TodoView below in the previous chapter; now let's take a closer look at how it works:

 ```javascript
 var TodoView = Backbone.View.extend({